opnsense/docs/source/manual/how-tos/shaper.rst

 Share bandwidth evenly
 ----------------------

-For this example we presume an internet connection of 10Mbps Download and 1Mbps Upload that we want to share evenly over all users.
+For this example we presume an internet connection of 10 Mbps Download and 1 Mbps Upload that we want to share evenly between all users.

 .. nwdiag::
   :scale: 100%